Travlars/120-hour-epic-sax-marathon/style.markdown

 % Style

-> Any customer can have a car painted any colour that he wants so long as it
+> Any customer can have a car painted any color that he wants so long as it
 > is black. <small>Henry Ford</small>

 An important feature of the code you write is its readability.
 Code is